Common loon: Moult

 The scaly juvenile plumage is retained until January or February of the year following hatching, when a lengthy moult of head and body feathers gives them a more adult-like appearance.
 Adults shed all their flight feathers simultaneously around this time, leaving them temporarily flightless, prior to gaining breeding plumage, but second-year birds delay this substantial moult until the summer.
 The adult winter plumage is attained between October and January by partial moult mainly of head, body and tail feathers.

 Genomics

-With improved gene-sequencing technology, a draft genome of the common loon has assembled and identified at least 14,169 genes.
+With improved gene-sequencing technology, a draft genome of the common loon has been assembled, and at least 14,169 genes have been identified.
 80.7% of chicken genes are found in the common loon genome.
-The physiological costs of deep-water diving and long distance aerial migration of loons have greatly affected loon evolution.
+The physiological costs of deep-water diving and long-distance aerial migration of loons have greatly affected loon evolution.
 Many identified genes are candidate genes for positive selection since the common loon-chicken split 90 million years ago.
 It is theorized that these candidate genes are related to haemoglobin affinity for oxygen, solute exchange, immunoglobulin function related to immune defence, nervous system development and a number of molecular pathways related to DNA metabolic function, and G-receptor pathways potentially involved in low-light visual acuity.
-For example, SLC48A, and SLC20A1 are candidate genes in the Gavia lineage for maintaining homeostasis due to maybe having a role in maintaining ion and pH balance.
+For example, SLC48A and SLC20A1 are candidate genes in the Gavia lineage for maintaining homeostasis, as they may play a role in regulating ion and pH balance.